cf-convention/cf-conventions/CONTRIBUTING.md

 When an issue and accompanying pull request concludes with an agreed change to the conventions, then the pull request will be merged into the master branch after a further 3 weeks has elapsed, assuming that no more discussion occurs.
 This is as described by the rules for conventions changes at http://cfconventions.org/rules.html.
 If further substantive comments are raised during this period, then the final 3 week period will restart after a new conclusion is agreed.

-The pull request will be merged by a member of the CF conventions and standard names committee.
+The pull request will be merged by a member of the governamce panel or the CF conventions and standard names committee.

 The person who merges the pull request should also close the issue, leaving a comment that the issue was concluded with no further comment during the subsequent 3 weeks.